-Tanker Truck Crash Lawyer in Houston
+Tanker Truck Accident Lawyer in Houston

 Risks include the increased potential for fire and explosion.
 In addition, some substances are toxic when you breathe them, making them a danger to people who are nearby when the material escapes into the environment.
 When fuel and other substances leak onto the road in an accident, they can easily catch fire.
 Diesel fuel and other substance fires are difficult to put out and hazardous to other drivers.
 A small spark can cause the entire area to ignite quickly.